-29. Leases
+32. Leases

-Effective April 1, 2019, the Company adopted Ind AS 116 "Leases" using the modified retrospective method along with the transition option to recognise Right-of-Use asset (ROU) at an amount equal to the lease liability.
+Effective April 1, 2019, the Company adopted ind AS 116 "Leases" using the modified retrospective method along with the transition option to recognise Right-of-Use asset (ROU) at an amount equal to the lease liability.
 The Company has lease contracts for land used in its operations.
 Leases of land have lease terms of 99 years.
 Generally, the Company is restricted from assigning and subleasing the leased assets.
 The Company applies the 'short-term lease' and 'lease of low-value assets' recognition exemptions for these leases.

-Below are the carrying amounts of right of use assets recognised and the movements during the year ended March 31, 2020 are as follows:
+Below are the carrying amounts of right of use assets recognised and the movements during the year ended March 31, 2021 are as follows:

-Particulars ₹ in Crore

-Balance as of April 1, 2019 -
+Particulars March 31, 2021 March 31, 2020

+Opening balance 0.04 -

-Reclassified on account of adoption of Ind AS 116 (refer notes 2.3, 2.4) 0.04
+Reclassified on account of adoption of Ind AS 116 . • 0.04

-Additions -
+Additions - -

-Depreciation 0.00
+Depreciation 0.00 0.00

-Balance as of March 31, 2020 0.04
+Closing balance 0.03 0.04